Mat142037/Web-development-course-JavaScript/dark-light-mode/README.md

 ##Files
 - `index.html`: The HTML document contains the website structure and layout of the page
 - `style.css` : The CSS document contains the two different styles (Modern & Rerto) for the page
-- `script.js` : The javaScript document contains the functionality of the page and the DOM manipulation when the toogle button is pressed
+- `script.js` : The javaScript document contains the functionality of the page and the DOM manipulation when the toggle button is pressed
 - `README.md` : The README document conatins the details of the project

 ##Usage Instructions